What to expect at 2019’s Made by Google event: Pixel 4, Pixelbook Go, Nest Mini, and more

 There’s plenty more where those leaks came from, but that’s the 30,000-foot-view.
 Pricing remains a mystery, but it’s a safe bet that neither will be much more expensive than the $799 Pixel 3 and $899 Pixel 3 XL.
 Of course, if a rumored but by no means confirmed 5G-compatible Pixel 4 model were to be unveiled alongside the Pixel 4 and Pixel 4 XL, it would probably command a premium.

-Pixelbook 2
+Pixelbook Go

 It’s been two years since the debut of Google’s Pixelbook, a powerful 2-in-1 designed to showcase the best of Chrome OS.
 Last year saw the launch of the Pixel Slate, a Chrome OS tablet with a magnetically detachable keyboard, but rumblings suggest Google is returning to its long-in-the-tooth clamshell lineup this year.